S3-working-group/s3-practical-guide/readme.md

 # Sociocracy 3.0 - All Patterns Explained

 This is a slide deck for teaching the patterns in Sociocracy 3.0.
-The deck is currently built in [Deckset](decksetapp.com), with plans to create a html-version in [reveal.js](http://lab.hakim.se/reveal-js/#/).
+The deck is currently built in [Deckset](decksetapp.com), and a preliminary html-version in [reveal.js](http://lab.hakim.se/reveal-js/#/).

 The deck is available for download as pdf or as an archive with individual pngs for each slide in the [releases section](https://github.com/bboc/s3-patterns/releases)